 How To Prevent Gum Disease

-Gum disease can be prevented through excellent oral hygiene, such as brushing and flossing.
-Also, incorporating antibacterial rinses can help reduce plaque build-up on the teeth.
-Proper removal of plaque is key to achieving optimal gum health.
+Excellent oral hygiene, such as brushing and flossing, can prevent gum disease.
+Incorporating antibacterial rinses can also help reduce plaque buildup on the teeth.
+Proper plaque removal is key to achieving optimal gum health.

 Treatment For Gum Disease in Morristown, NJ

-If you are an avid smoker or have diabetes, these issues will need to be addressed prior to treatment and to help prevent reinfection.
+If you are an avid smoker or have diabetes, these issues will need to be addressed before treatment and to help prevent reinfection.
 Our team can work with you to explore your options.

-For patients who are unable to prevent gum disease, Dr. Gittleman may recommend one or more of the following to treat bleeding gums and address the various stages of gum disease.
+For patients unable to prevent gum disease, Dr. Gittleman may recommend one or more of the following to treat bleeding gums and address the various stages of gum disease.

 Treatment options may include: